Reduce shipping costs and increase reliability by booking FlockDirect today.

 In this guide, we will break down everything you need to know to trim down your shipping costs and bring back some of that profit you worked so hard to earn.
 For a small business, this can make all the difference in the world.
 Let’s dig right in!

 9 ways to reduce shipping costs for small businesses

 There are endless strategies you can try to implement to help save on your bottom line, but here, we are specifically going to focus on your shipping for small business costs.
 Shipping is a vital component of getting the product to your customers in a timely fashion, and you might be paying too much.
 Since you need to strike the perfect balance between savings for you and reliability and speed for your customers, here are a few things you can do.

 The shipping industry continues to evolve along with technology, with advancements making the process easier and more convenient.
 You can now easily track your inbound and outbound shipments to forecast daily workloads, as well as letting your sales team know when new items will be in stock, gaining you more control over your inventory.

 You can even send email and text alerts to your customers to let them know the status of their shipment.
 This gives you and your customers up-to-the-minute updates on the progress of their order, helping you to provide a superior customer experience as well.

-LTL shipping (less than truckload shipping) is a great shipping solution for small and medium-sized businesses.
+LTL shipping (less-than truckload shipping) is a great shipping solution for small and medium-sized businesses.
 When you ship with Flock Freight, they use a hubless model when volume allows so that your shipment never gets unloaded from the truck until it reaches the final destination.
-With Flock Freight you receive FTL service at LTL prices.
+With Flock Freight, you receive TL service at LTL prices.

 You can save both time and money by batch processing as much as you possibly can.
 There are often discounts involved in sending packages out in bulk rather than a whole bunch individually.
 And think of the time you’ll save by not making so many separate trips.